davidledwards/davidledwards.github.io/_posts/2019-03-29-role-of-apis.md

 First things first... what does the acronym API mean?

 API is shorthand for [Application Programming Interface](https://en.wikipedia.org/wiki/Application_programming_interface).
-The second word (_programming_) gives is an important clue–this is an interface that is visible to software engineers during the process of programming.
+The second word (_programming_) gives us an important clue–this is an interface that is visible to software engineers during the process of programming.
 The word _interface_ also gives us another clue–you can think of this as a connection point where two things come together.